 Their ad targeting feature used to be above any other platform.
 Still, thanks to the rollout of Apple’s IOS user privacy and data use, not all audiences with Apple can be targeted or accounted for.
 Nevertheless, it’s still a mainly used platform, with 69% of U.S adults actively using it.

 As with other social platforms, the best content for Facebook is creating stunning videos.
-From how-to’s to fun industry tips and product updates, people are more likely to watch at least the first few seconds of your video rather than a still image.
+From how-to’s to fun industry tips and product updates, people are likelier to watch at least the first few seconds of your video rather than a still image.
 In fact, it’s been reported that vertical videos get the highest engagement rate, more so than landscape or square formats.

-Don’t be discouraged by this statistic, though; while many small businesses may not have the financial means to hire a video editor, there’s a user-friendly tool that does the job for you effortlessly.
+Don’t be discouraged by this statistic; while many small businesses may not have the financial means to hire a video editor, there’s a user-friendly tool that does the job for you effortlessly.
 Promo.com is a video maker that lets you use unlimited media to compile a winning social media video to share on your profiles.

 About Section